Nuvolect/MediaMicroCloud/README.md

 ---------
 For problems or feature suggestions, use the [Issues](https://github.com/TeamNuvolect/MediaMicroCloud/issues) link on this page.

-For offline discussion email the developer at team@nuvolect.com or for secure email use nuvolect@protonmail.com.

 **Be certain to include complete steps for reproducing the issue along with the app version number shown on the bottom of the Settings page.**